(See also Pulmonary Chemical Warfare Agents.)

 More water-soluble gases (eg, chlorine, ammonia, sulfur dioxide, hydrogen chloride) dissolve in the upper airway and immediately cause mucous membrane irritation, which may alert people to the need to escape the exposure.
 Permanent damage to the upper respiratory tract, distal airways, and lung parenchyma occurs only if escape from the gas source is impeded.

-The most serious immediate complication is ARDS, which usually occurs within 24 h.
+The most serious immediate complication is acute respiratory distress syndrome (ARDS), which usually occurs within 24 h.
 Patients with significant lower airway involvement may develop bacterial infection.

 Ten to 14 days after acute exposure to some agents (eg, ammonia, nitrogen oxides, sulfur dioxide, mercury), some patients develop bronchiolitis obliterans progressing to ARDS.
 Bronchiolitis obliterans with organized pneumonia can ensue when granulation tissue accumulates in the terminal airways and alveolar ducts during the body's reparative process.
 A minority of these patients develop late pulmonary fibrosis.